snyk/pages/_policies/5_tracking.md

 snyk config unset disable-analytics
 ```

-If you have any questions or problems, please email us.
+If you have any questions or problems, please email us at [support@snyk.io](mailto:support@snyk.io).